michgao87/political-ads-project/google-ads-data/README.txt

 Total_Creatives - Total number of political ads the advertiser ran with at least one impression.
 Spend_USD - Total amount in USD spent on political ads by the advertiser.
+Spend_EUR - Total amount in EUR spent on political ads by the advertiser.
+Spend_INR - Total amount in INR spent on political ads by the advertiser.
+Spend_BGN - Total amount in BGN spent on political ads by the advertiser.
+Spend_HRK - Total amount in HRK spent on political ads by the advertiser.
+Spend_CZK - Total amount in CZK spent on political ads by the advertiser.
+Spend_DKK - Total amount in DKK spent on political ads by the advertiser.
+Spend_HUF - Total amount in HUF spent on political ads by the advertiser.
+Spend_PLN - Total amount in PLN spent on political ads by the advertiser.
+Spend_RON - Total amount in RON spent on political ads by the advertiser.
+Spend_SEK - Total amount in SEK spent on political ads by the advertiser.
+Spend_GBP - Total amount in GBP spent on political ads by the advertiser.

 google-political-ads-advertiser-weekly-spend.csv